Country: Iraq – based in Mosul, with frequent visits inside Ninewa governorate and to Erbil and Baghdad.

 Duration: 7 months

-Conditions: Salaried contract, gross monthly salary from €2,650 to €3,150 depending on experience, monthly per diem US$650, medical coverage of 100% + repatriation insurance + provident fund, accommodation, international and local transportation as part of the mission, break every 3 months.
-This is a single posting.
+Salary and conditions: : Salaried contract, gross monthly salary from €2,650 to €3,150 depending on experience, monthly per diem US$650, medical coverage of 100% + repatriation insurance + provident fund, accommodation, international and local transportation as part of the mission, break every 3 months.
+Non family duty station.

 Presentation of TGH

 Founded in 1994, TGH is a French international solidarity organization based in Lyon.
 The association designs and implements emergency, rehabilitation and development programs in the following sectors: water, hygiene and sanitation, civil engineering, food security and rural development, education and psychosocial.
 TGH is currently operating in 10 countries in Africa, Asia, Europe and the Middle East.